-PIConGPU is an almost decade-long scientific project with many people contributing to it.
+PIConGPU is a more than decade-long scientific project with many people contributing to it.
 In order to credit the work of others, we expect you to cite our latest paper describing PIConGPU when publishing and/or presenting scientific results.